Jarena Lee: Marriage

+Jarena married Joseph Lee in 1811, seven years after joining Philadelphia's Mother Bethel.
+Joseph Lee was a pastor of the African American Society at Snow Hill, six miles from Philadelphia.
+Lee moved to Snow Hill with her husband, but knew no one there besides her husband.
+She found at Snow Hill that she did not find the same closeness that she had in Philadelphia.
+During their marriage her husband did not want her to preach, so she felt forced to put her spiritual needs on hold for her marriage.
+It is said that her not being fully committed to her spiritual needs resulted in Lee becoming ill and a sense of discontent.
+Joseph Lee died six years into their marriage, after having two children with his wife.
+Soon after Lee was fully devoted to religious concerns, but her ill health never recovered.

 Call to preach

-She soon started hearing voices telling her to "Go preach the Gospel!
-Preach the Gospel; I will put words in your mouth."
-Lee then told Richard Allen that God had spoken to her and commanded her to preach, but Allen said that there was no provision for women preachers in the Methodist Church.
-This did not stop Lee from pursuing her call.
+After her husband's death, Lee renewed her advocacy in the ministry.
 "If the man may preach, because the Savior died for him, why not the woman, seeing he died for her also?
 Is he not a whole Savior, instead of half of one?"
-Allen still refused, but eight years later during a Sunday service at the Mother Bethel the preacher seemed to lose spirit.
+In 1817, she again requested her ecclesial license to preach, but Allen refused again.
+Two years later, during a Sunday service at the Mother Bethel the preacher seemed to lose spirit.
 Lee stepped up and began to preach, the crowd was very intrigued to what she had to say.
+Following this, Bishop Allen was so impressed with Lee that he publicly endorsed her.
+Though he could not issue her a license to preach, he endorsed her as an official traveling exhorter.
+Lee went on to preach throughout the United States, including in the South, where she risked enslavement.

-Religious belief, especially in God's divine protection, became a source of self empowerment for Lee.
+Religious belief became a source of self-empowerment for Lee.
 In rebuttal to questions on a female ministry, she responded, "Did not Mary first preach the risen Savior?".
 The idea that African Americans and women could preach was an element of the Second Great Awakening, which reached its peak as Lee began her missionary work.

-Lee left behind an account of her religious experience.
-The publishing of her autobiography made Lee the first African American woman to have an autobiography published in the United States.
 Despite Richard Allen's blessing, Lee continued to face hostility to her ministry because she was black and a woman.
 She became a traveling minister, traveling thousands of miles on foot.
 In one year alone, she "travelled two thousand three hundred and twenty-five miles, and preached one hundred and seventy-eight sermons."

-Converting a non-believer

-In the Religious Experience and Journal of Mrs. Jarena Lee there is a story she tells of young man who would ridicule her for what she preached, because he did not believe in God or religion.
-He was a person of color who would regularly attend her meetings.
-As time passed he grew ill.
-The young man's sister, who was a part of the society, called upon Lee to not help him to recover, but in hopes that the Lord would enter into his mind.
-When Lee went to visit she saw the young man in a very low state.
-She asked him if he wanted her to pray for him and he replied yes.
-Although he never recovered, the young man continued to ask for her to be at his bed side to pray for him.